LumaTeam/Luma3DS/README.md

 This software is licensed under the terms of the GPLv3.
 You can find a copy of the license in the LICENSE.txt file.

+## Are we partners with the Luma3DS Team

+No, and we never will be.
+Even though this is a fork of their project, we are completely similar.